-This scenario is for controllers or accountants who work with financial data and spreadsheets.
-In this walk-through, we'll open a Profit and Loss (PL) Trend report and drill into the supporting detail from the general ledger detail.
-The Journal Entry (JE) Query report will provide us account level detail and will allow us to drill further into each journal entry.
+This lab is for controllers or accountants who work with financial data and spreadsheets.
+In this walk-through, you will open a Profit and Loss (PL) Trend report and drill into the supporting detail from the general ledger detail.
+The Journal Entry (JE) Query report will provide you account level detail and will allow for drills further into each journal entry.

-We can go directly to any section of this walk-through by clicking one of the links below.
+You can go directly to any part of this walk-through by clicking one of the links below.

 Navigating to the PLTrend Report